Last Updated on 7 August 2022

 What is the best time to visit Langkawi?

-The best time to visit Langkawi is from November-March.
-April-October are the wettest months of the year, but tropical downpours can occur year-round.
+The best time to visit Langkawi is from November-April.
+May-October are the wettest months of the year, but tropical downpours can occur year-round.
 Traditionally, the heaviest rainfall is during September and October.
 Being situated off of the west coast of mainland Malaysia, the climate is typically tropical and temperatures average 25-34°C year-round.
 Personally, I visited Langkawi in October (supposedly one of the wettest months of the year) and had no rain whatsoever.

 Psst.. sharing’s caring.
 Why not pin this post on Pinterest so you can find it easily later?